-This degree addresses such questions as: what controls animal and plant distribution, abundance and biodiversity?
+This degree addresses such questions as; what controls animal and plant distribution, abundance and biodiversity?
 How do energy and nutrients move around ecosystems?
 How do species interact with each other?
 It also examines the biology of various habitats from marine and freshwater to terrestrial habitats and the soil.
-It uses the understanding of basic ecological principles and concepts to predict and manage environmental change caused by the human impact on natural ecosystems.
+It uses the understanding of basic ecological principles and concepts to predict and manage the environmental change caused by the human impact on natural ecosystems.

 It includes subjects such as:

 - Pollution and Ecotoxicology

 You enter Ecology and Environmental Biology from Biological, Earth and Environmental Sciences (CK404).

 Refer to Biological, Earth and Environmental Sciences (CK404) for more details on Year 1 module options for this programme.